r-barnes/sw_comparison/README.md

 possess the following properties.

   1. Able to run on a GPU.
-  2. Suitable for reads of our lengths.
+  2. Suitable for reads of our lengths: ~10K-100K (long reads) and ~100 vs. ~1K-10K (short reads vs. contigs).
   3. Utilizes the CPU as well (discuss this)
   4. Separable.
 Not so deeply integrated with another codebase as to require excessive dependencies or so as to operate like a blackbox.
   X. TODO

-Possible performance metrics: GCUPS, PPW (Performance per Watt)
+Possible performance metrics: GCUPS, PPW (Performance per Watt), an analog of arithmetic intensity using GCUPS in place of FLOPS...